 In fact, it kind of happened by accident for me.
 I loved essential oils, I loved making home made products with them; and when I saw a friend who had a need, I loved being able to bring over samples of something that might work for them.

-Then, if they wanted to know where they could get more, I simply referred them to the company.
+Then, if they wanted to know where they could get more, I simply referred them directly to the same company I used.
 But I can honestly say I’ve never felt the need to pressure any of my friends to “buy” anything.
 Ever.
 And I’ve never pressured anyone to attend any of my events.
 Ever.

-Which is why I think the Accidental Paycheck is so cool.
-Sometimes you can earn an “accidental” income during the simple process of helping people.
+Which is why I think it’s so cool.
+Sometimes you can earn extra income during the simple process of helping people.
 My network marketing business is more like a glorified “referral program.”
 Which is the way I like it.
 Again, I detest “sales.”

 Yes, as my business has grown it has become less accidental and more deliberate.
 Since my husband got involved, and my business became our “family business,” it is more organized and planned.
 This has made it grow exponentially.
 But I’ve always been very careful to incorporate the following guidelines in our home business: